kimsQ/rc/docs/getting-started/download.md

 ## Package managers

 Pull in 's **source files** into nearly any project with some of the most popular package managers.
-No matter the package manager, ratchet-plus will **require a Sass compiler, [Autoprefixer](https://github.com/postcss/autoprefixer), and [postcss-flexbugs-fixes](https://github.com/luisrudge/postcss-flexbugs-fixes)** for a setup that matches our official compiled versions.
+No matter the package manager, kimsq-rc will **require a Sass compiler, [Autoprefixer](https://github.com/postcss/autoprefixer), and [postcss-flexbugs-fixes](https://github.com/luisrudge/postcss-flexbugs-fixes)** for a setup that matches our official compiled versions.

 {% callout warning %}
 **Heads up!** Not all package managers have the v1 alpha published yet, but we should have them up shortly!